 After dinner, your guests might be looking for a sweet treat.
 And what’s better than a hot chocolate bar with toppings?
 Start with your favorite flavored whipped cream and add marshmallows, candy canes, or crushed candy.
 Put out your best mugs and let everyone make their own personalized hot cocoa.
 Your guests will be impressed.

 Keep the Kids Occupied

-Set out a tray of frosted sugar cookies and prep bowls of chocolate chips, crushed mint chocolates, and sprinkles.
+If you have kids at your parties, make sure you have holiday activities for them.
+One way to keep them entertained is by creating a cookie decorating station.
+Set out a tray of frosted cookies and prep bowls of chocolate chips, crushed mint chocolates, and sprinkles.
 Even the adults might want to get in on the fun.

 If you’re getting stressed about your holiday entertaining, just remember it doesn’t have to be perfect.
 Instead of focusing on shortcomings, think about what you can realistically handle and make a list.
 Prioritize the things you absolutely need to do and don’t worry if you have to adjust some of your plans if you don’t have enough time.